fabianskier/fabianskier.old/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Elixir, Zig and Swift.
+- 🌱 I’m currently learning Elixir, Rust and Swift.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/fabianskier/) or [Twitter](https://twitter.com/fabianskier).
 - ⚡ Fun fact: I speak 3 languages (English, Spanish and Guarani).